kingrando/blog/content/notes/202005260858-JNCIA-Junos-User-Interfaces-Adding-Removing-Configuration-Statements.md

 * `set` - Adds configuration statements
 * `delete` - Removes commands that were added with the set command.
 Returns to the default condition.
 * `deactivate` - Causes the specified configuration hierarchy to be ignored while retaining the original configuration.
+When used on an interface, this leaves the interface in an up/up state but just makes the configuration at that level inactive.
+For example, if you deactivated an interface that had an IP, it would not use that IP anymore but still show up as up/up in `terse` output.
 * `active` - Places the deactivated command back into effect.

 ## References